What Is the Head of Household Exemption for Wage Garnishment?

 (To learn how wage garnishment works, how to protect part of your wages using exemptions, and how to raise an objection to a wage garnishment, visit Nolo's Wage Garnishment topic area.)

-The Head of Household Exemption
+How Does the Head of Household Exemption Work for Wage Garnishment?

 A head of household (sometimes called "head of family") exemption is a special form of protection that can shield all or most of your wages from attachment by creditors.
 Not every state has this exemption, but many do.